LaganYT/ImpactTube/README.md

 ## Using Alternative YouTube Search Packages

-This project uses alternative YouTube search packages to fetch video results.
+This project uses the @distube/ytsr package to fetch video results.
 The search functionality is implemented in the `utils/youtubeSearch.js` file.

 ## Getting the URL of Selected Videos